MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Numerical Method

 where $R_b=0.08$ kpc and set to $B_z=0$ in $R < R_b$.

 The simulation domain covers the full $2\pi$ in azimuth.
-The radial and vertical domain sizes are $0.01 \unit{kpc} < R < 50 \unit{kpc}$ and $-0.5 \unit{kpc} < z < 0.5 \unit{kpc}$, respecpectively (Table \ref{table:mesh}).
-The outflow condition is employed for the $R$ and $z$ boundaries \citep[e.g.,][]{Suzuki14a}.
+The radial and vertical domain sizes are $0.01 \unit{kpc} < R < 50 \unit{kpc}$ and $-0.5 \unit{kpc} < z < 0.5 \unit{kpc}$, {respectively} (Table \ref{table:mesh}). {The outflow condition is employed for the $R$ and $z$ boundaries} \citep[e.g.,][]{Suzuki14a}.
 At the inner {$R$ boundary}, $B_z=0$ is set for the vertical magnetic field.

 Table \ref{table:case} presents four cases of numerical simulations conducted for the current paper.
 Case II is the fiducial case.
 In Case I the radiative cooling and heating are turned off but the numerical resolution and other setup are the same as those in Case II.
 By comparison between Cases I and II, we investigate the role of the radiative effects.
-We reduce (enhance) the net cooling in Cases III (IV) by changing the radiative heating rate.
-In Cases III and IV lower numerical resolution is employed to save computational time.
+We reduce (enhance) the net cooling in Cases III (IV) -l by changing the radiative heating rate.
+In Cases III-l and IV-l lower numerical resolution is employed to save computational time. {We also perform half-resolution simulations with the same setup as in Cases I and II, which are labeled as Cases I-l and II-l, in order to directly compare to Cases III-l and IV-l.}

 The sizes of radial and vertical cells, $\Delta R$ and $\Delta z$, are enlarged in proportion to $R$ and $z$, respectively.
 In Cases I and II, the minimum cell size is $\Delta R \approx \Delta z \approx 1$ pc.
 We run the simulations after the magnetic field strength is sufficiently saturated in a quasi-steady manner.
 The simulations times are summarized in Table \ref{table:case}.